am-bean/msc_thesis/README.md

 # msc_thesis
 This repository contains the code for an experiment regarding the possibility of using rules-based agents as a proxy for human behaviour in multiagent reinforcement learning.
 It consists of four major folders: empirica, card_game_files, and dqn_agents, which are described below.
-Each draws on the results of the others, but are self-contained as far as code references.
+Each draws on the results of the others, but the Empirica section is written in JS and does not draw directly on code from the other two folders.
 More detailed Readme files will be made available within each subfolder.

 The Empirica folder is used to run an online human-participant experiment with the Empirica model.
 AI agents pre-trained locally are tested in live games against volunteers online.